automenta/senars2b/USER_GUIDE.md

    processing
 6. **Be Specific and Clear** - Use clear, unambiguous language while acknowledging inherent uncertainties
 7. **Check Input Length** - Ensure inputs are between 3-10,000 characters

+## Task Management

+The Senars3 system includes a powerful real-time task management system that integrates with the cognitive processing engine.
+Tasks can be created, updated, and tracked through both the web interface and programmatic APIs.

+### Task Creation

+Tasks can be created through the web interface or programmatically:

+1. **Web Interface**: Use the "Task Management" tab to add new tasks with titles, descriptions, priorities, and due dates
+2. **WebSocket API**: Send a request to the `tasks.addTask` method with task details
+3. **REST API**: POST to the `/api/tasks` endpoint (when implemented)

+### Task Properties

+Each task includes the following properties:

+- **Title**: A concise description of the task
+- **Description**: Detailed information about the task (optional)
+- **Priority**: A value between 0.0 and 1.0 indicating importance
+- **Status**: One of `pending`, `in-progress`, `completed`, or `failed`
+- **Due Date**: Optional deadline for task completion
+- **Dependencies**: Other tasks that must be completed before this task
+- **Subtasks**: Tasks that are part of this larger task

+### Task Processing

+Tasks are automatically processed by the cognitive system based on:

+1. **Priority**: Higher priority tasks are processed first
+2. **Dependencies**: Tasks with unmet dependencies are queued until dependencies are completed
+3. **Availability**: Tasks are converted to CognitiveItems (GOALs) when ready for processing

+### Task Status Management

+Task status can be updated through:

+1. **Manual Updates**: Using the web interface or API calls
+2. **Automatic Updates**: Based on cognitive processing results
+3. **Dependency Resolution**: When dependent tasks are completed

+### Integration with Cognitive Processing

+Tasks are seamlessly integrated with the cognitive processing engine:

+1. **Task-to-GOAL Conversion**: Pending tasks are automatically converted to GOAL CognitiveItems
+2. **Progress Tracking**: Task status is updated based on cognitive processing results
+3. **Result Linking**: CognitiveItems generated from tasks are linked back to their originating tasks

 ## Understanding Non-Axiomatic Logic Output